Sacha Bastien Player Profile

 Debut: MK Dons (H, 0-3), 03/09/2019

+Bastien had originally joined us before the 2019-20 League Two campaign.
+Brought in as back-up to Paul Farman (at least, to start with), quite what we could expect from him was anyone’s guess.
 In the rare game time he got, Bastien looked solid and commanding.
-Indeed, he did little wrong; impressive for a side that was struggling so much.
-Yet, it wasn’t enough.
-Farman was clearly the number one.
-Even in summer 2020, efforts were focused on keeping him and not Bastien.
-The Frenchman left the club on a free with no new contract on the table.
-You feel we could’ve done a lot, lot worse than to keep him on as back-up.
+He did little wrong too; impressive for a side that was struggling so much.
+Farman was clearly the number one, however.
+And, in summer 2020, all efforts were focused on keeping him and not Bastien.

 Sacha Bastien: Before Boro’